Security at WordPress VIP

 All of our origin data centers maintain SSAE 18 SOC 1, SSAE SOC 2 certifications.
 In addition, the VIP Cloud Hosting Service, under which we act as a data processor, is certified under the EU-U.S. Privacy Shield Framework and the Swiss–U.S. Privacy Shield Framework as set forth by the U.S. Department of Commerce.

-We are also the only enterprise WordPress platform that has earned the Federal Risk and Authorization Management Program (FedRAMP) “In Progress” status.
-Global brands in high-risk industries like finance, health, defense, tech, and government choose WordPress VIP to power their applications
+We are also the only enterprise WordPress platform that has earned the Federal Risk and Authorization Management Program (FedRAMP) “Authorized” status.
+Global brands in high-risk industries like finance, health, defense, tech, and government choose WordPress VIP to power their applications.

 A preemptive approach to WordPress security